camaraproject/IdentityAndConsentManagement/documentation/user-consent.md

 # User Consent Management

-This document captures guidelines for Operator platform to handle user consents.
+This document defines guidelines for Telco Operator Exposure platforms to manage CAMARA API access and user consent (when applicable).

 ## Table of Contents